-Each of the Private DNS/Enterprise DDI containers are responsible for a unique service which can be logically grouped into two categories—control or edge—describing their relationship to a typical network topology.
-The services work in tandem to maintain high-availability of DNS while regularly updating information synchronized from the control node's main database.
+Each of the NS1 Enterprise DDI containers is responsible for a unique service that can be logically grouped into two categories—control or edge—describing their relationship to typical network topology.
+The services work in tandem to maintain the high-availability of DNS while regularly updating information synchronized from the control node's main database.

 Control services include the DATA, CORE, and XFR containers.